eyanoapp/opensigl/docs/en/stock-management/depot.md

     <b>Attention!</b> A user must be assigned to a depot before it will be visible
     for them to use.

-    To avoid user mistakes and fraud, BHIMA requires that each user be individually assigned to a depot similar to cashboxes.
+    To avoid user mistakes and fraud, OpenSIGL requires that each user be individually assigned to a depot similar to cashboxes.
   </p>
 </div>